basarat/typescript-book/docs/types/index-signatures.md

 let x = 'x'
 foo[x]; // number
 ```
-### Extending `string`
+### Using a limited set of string literals

-An index signature can require that index strings be members of a "vocabulary" union of literal strings, because such a union extends `string`:
+An index signature can require that index strings be members of a union of literal strings e.g.:

 ```ts
 type Index = 'a' | 'b' | 'c'